Powerlearnproject/se-day1-assignment-Gratitude311/README.md

 Helps maintain code quality and simplifies debugging

+# Integration Testing
-**Integration Testing** - Performed by developers and testers to test interactions between integrated components or systems to ensure they work together as expected.
+Performed by developers and testers to test interactions between integrated components or systems to ensure they work together as expected.
 For example, Checking if the payment gateway in an e-commerce website processes transactions correctly when integrated with the checkout module.

 ## Importance